Taenia spp.

 Stages

-- Taenia spp. eggs contain an embryo with six hooks (hexacanth embryo) and are morphologically indistinguishable from those of Echinococcus spp.
+- Taenia spp. eggs contain an embryo with six hooks (hexacanth embryo) and are morphologically indistinguishable from those of Echinococcus spp. - often referred to as Taeniid type eggs.

 - Examples of metacestodes of Taenia spp. in the intermediate host include: